-Will I get anesthesia during the bunionectomy intervention?
+Will I get anesthesia during bunionectomy?

-Just like any other intervention, bunionectomy is performed under anesthesia.
+Just like any other intervention, a bunionectomy is performed under anesthesia.
 There are different types of anesthesia and your doctor will tell you which one is appropriate in your case.

 It's also important for the patient to understand the possible risks and complications related to anesthesia.
 Therefore, your doctor will tell you more about all the potential consequences, how to prepare for the intervention and what interdictions apply in case you get general anesthesia.